 INTRODUCTION

-The Mid-Atlantic Karst Conservancy (MAKC), a non-profit organization incorporated in the state of Pennsylvania completed the purchase of 20 acres surrounding and containing Sarah Furnace Cave, Clarion County, Pa. in July of 2019.
-This management plan was developed as part of this purchase plan.
+The Mid-Atlantic Karst Conservancy (MAKC), a non-profit organization incorporated in the state of Pennsylvania, purchased 20 acres surrounding and containing Sarah Furnace Cave in Clarion County, Pennsylvania, on July 1st, 2019.

 HISTORY

-Paul Damon, Sr., in “Historical Notes on the Caves of Southwestern Pennsylvania,” noted that Sarah Furnace Cave “was actually a cave-mine.
+Paul Damon, Sr., in “Historical Notes on the Caves of Southwestern Pennsylvania,” stated that the cave “was actually a cave-mine.
 Sarah Furnace was one of the later iron furnaces west of the Allegheny Mountains and the cave was interlaced with ore, limestone and coal, making all three ingredients of iron present in one cave environment.
 Cave passages and mine passages are intertwined.”
 (The Loyalhanna Troglodyte, Special 1995 Bonus Issue, pages 1-4.)

 DESCRIPTION

-This trip report by Robert Frank provides a good basic description of the cave:
+This trip report by Bob Frank provides a good basic description of the cave:

 “It is located on a small bench about 50 yards below an abandoned strip mine and is in the Vanport limestone. … The main opening is in the sandstone above the limestone layer, which is from 10 to 15 feet thick in this area.
 The opening is about 4 feet high and 5 feet wide.
 About 10 feet inside there is a pool of water about 8 inches deep and 10 feet long.
 At one time iron ore, in the form of siderite or iron carbonate, locally referred to as Buhrstone ore, was mined from the cave for the furnace nearby.